Why have Family Councils?

 A lot of times when we have a challenges or a problem arises, tempers start to flare and because we may be in a rush and we’re in a hot spot, no one can think of a good solution at that time.
 So then the parent tells the child to be quiet or just obey because there is no time to discuss it.
 Then the child feels stifled, restricted, and unvalidated.

-The child feels may feel they can’t express their feelings or control their destiny.
+The child feels that they can’t express their feelings or control their destiny.

 Then the family can discuss the challenge at the weekly family meeting when everyone is unhurried and calm.
 Just don’t forget to have the meeting!